giantswarm/mimir-app/tests/manual_e2e/README.md

 # Manual e2e testing

-As of now, the [apptest-framework](https://github.com/giantswarm/apptest-framework) used for automated e2e testiong doesn't support MC-only apps.
+As of now, the [apptest-framework](https://github.com/giantswarm/apptest-framework) used for automated e2e testing doesn't support MC-only apps.
 Hence the manual procedure described here in order to ensure that the app works as expected in a Giant Swarm environment.

 ## Procedure